tc39/notes/meetings/2025-11/november-18.md

 JRL: Oh, sorry.
 Does anyone support it?

 ACE: Yeah, it’s on the queue, MF, DLM, DJM, GM, WH, which is great.
 Thanks, WH.
-CDA, JSL, Christian.
+CDA, JSL, CHU.

 JRL: All right, so lots of support.
 Are there any objections to stage 2.7?
 Then I think you just saved us 20 minutes.
 Congratulations.